lwerdna/workbench/log.md

 Project 104: easy return oriented programming (ROP) exercise from ired.team

+{
+Passing command output or files contents as command argument

 Pass command output as argument:
 $ echo $(echo -n 'hey')
 Pass file contents as argument:
 $ echo -n 'hey' > /tmp/tmp.txt
 $ echo $(</tmp/tmp.txt)
+} #Techtip #Linux.Bash

 # 2024-05-08

+{
+A look below the surface of APT

 I always used apt at the "surface", never understanding deeper inner workings.
 Sometimes some answers used dpkg, which I kind of knew was related.